-Following the Massachusetts eviction process means the landlord must first give the tenant proper notice in most cases and then by obtaining a court order.
+Following the Massachusetts eviction process means the landlord must first give the tenant a proper eviction notice.
+Next the landlord must go to court and get a court order (more below on that).
 Occasionally, a landlord will circumvent these steps and take illegal measures, such as the following:

 - Shutting off the utilities